Dishan98/Tiny-Piano/README.md

-##  [Tiny-Piano]
+##  Tiny-Piano
-A java piano keyboard app for an octave developed using Android Studio.
+Piano app for an octave developed using Android Studio.

 ##  Tools Used
-Andriod Studio
+-Andriod Studio
-MidiDriver-1.20
+-MidiDriver-1.20